rojaswestall/odphi-hypebot/README.md

 **Instructions on how to use the bot from the group message:**

-...Add new Knight to TaskBook: "New Knight - <knightname>"
+⋅⋅⋅Add new Knight to TaskBook: "New Knight - knightname"

-...Remove a Knight from TaskBook: "Remove Knight - <knightname>"
+⋅⋅⋅Remove a Knight from TaskBook: "Remove Knight - knightname"

-...Add a task for a Knight: "Add Task - <knightname>: TASK"
+⋅⋅⋅Add a task for a Knight: "Add Task - knightname: TASK"

-...Remove a task for a Knight: "Remove Task - <knightname>: TASK#"
+⋅⋅⋅Remove a task for a Knight: "Remove Task - knightname: TASK#"

-...See all tasks: "Show Tasks"
+⋅⋅⋅See all tasks: "Show Tasks"

-...See tasks for a bro: "Show Tasks - <knightname>"
+⋅⋅⋅See tasks for a bro: "Show Tasks - knightname"

-...See stats: "Show Stats"
+⋅⋅⋅See stats: "Show Stats"

-...See stats for a bro: "Show Stats - <knightname>"
+⋅⋅⋅See stats for a bro: "Show Stats - knightname"

-...Instructions: "Instructions"
+⋅⋅⋅Instructions: "Instructions"

 **On the tech side:**